How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 Blues in G by ViolinTrend.comShare a link to your score with Musescore

-ON the previous dialog, if you have clicked on the “copy” icon, you have the link to your score in the clipboard of your computer.
+In the previous dialog, if you have clicked on the “copy” icon, you have the link to your score in your computer’s clipboard.
 Just paste the link on your blog as you would do for any other link.

 Here is my masterpiece on Musescore.